equinor/api-strategy/docs/strategy.md

 ### <a id="consistency"></a>Consistency
 To facilitate API adoption and make it easier to do reviews between teams following the API First principle, we should strive for _consistency_ in our APIs.
-[REST](#rest) is the preferred API mechanism in Equinor, except for industrial automation, where [OPC UA](#opc-ua) is the preference.
+REST is the preferred API mechanism in Equinor, except for industrial automation, where [OPC UA](#opc-ua) is the preference.
+The [Equinor REST API Guidelines](rest_guidelines.md) is an accompanying document containing guidelines and recommendations specifically for REST API design.

-Other protocols like AMQP, MQTT and GraphQL may be used when they bring significant benefits.
+Other protocols like GraphQL, AMQP and MQTT may be used when they bring significant benefits.
 But keep in mind that these protocols are not supported by the OpenAPI specification nor by our [API portal](#api-portal) & [API gateway](#api-gateway), and are best suited for app-private APIs.

-### <a id="rest"></a>REST

-REST is the preferred API style in Equinor.
-See the [What is REST?](#what-is-rest) section in the Appendix for a (brief) explanation of the concept of REST.

-APIs should be created with a minimum of [REST maturity level 2](http://martinfowler.com/articles/richardsonMaturityModel.html#level2).
-In essence, maturity level 2 means:

-- HTTP(S) as transport protocol
-- APIs are modeled around resources (not actions).
-A resource is a part of the application's domain model.
-- Use HTTP actions (GET, PUT, POST, DELETE, etc).
-Verbs in URLs are not allowed.
-- Use standard HTTP status codes

-All RESTful APIs should be specified with [OpenAPI specification](https://swagger.io/specification/).

 ### <a id="opc-ua"></a>OPC UA